confluentinc/kafka-streams-examples/docs/index.rst

        cd examples/music/
        git checkout |release_post_branch|

 #.
-Start the demo by running a single command that brings up the Docker containers.
-This will take about 2 minutes to complete.
+Start the demo by running a single command that brings up all the Docker containers.
+This takes about 2 minutes to complete.

    .. code-block:: bash